joncoder/implementing_clojure_functions/implementing_clojure_functions_blog.md

 #####Property-based testing

 How many unit tests are enough to have confidence that the code is working as intended?
 Are there ever enough?
-We could keep adding more and more, but this doesn't gurantee that we'll cover all the edge cases where bugs like to lie, and every additional test is more code that needs maintaining.
+We could keep adding more and more, but this doesn't gurantee that we'll cover all the edge cases where bugs like to hide, and every additional test is more code that needs maintaining.

 Given `reduce` can take such a large range of inputs - different functions, different collection types, different value types - it is impossible to write unit tests to cover the entire scope of possibilities.
 It is also easy to miss potential edge cases.
 Property-based tests give us an alternative approach to testing, that makes it easier to automate testing across a wider range of the possible inputs.